pythonanywhere/help_pages/articles/IntegratingWithPythonAnywhere.md

 The full documentation for the PythonAnywhere API is [here](/pages/API).
 What we need to do to get a website running is:

  * Check if the user already has a website
  * If not, create it
  * Upload the files that make up the website's code
  * Upload a WSGI file, which connects the website's code to the web server
  * Upload any static file routes (eg. "URLs starting `/static/` should be served from such-and-such a directory)
  * Reload the website so that the changes are all live.

 The easiest way to show the details of that is through an example, so we've created one: [https://github.com/pythonanywhere/upload-website](https://github.com/pythonanywhere/upload-website).

 In that repository, we have:

-    * A super-simple example of a Flask site, with code, a template, and a static CSS file.
+ * A super-simple example of a Flask site, with code, a template, and a static CSS file, in the `src` directory.
-    * An upload script.
+ * An upload script, `upload.py`.
  * A requirements file.

 The upload script is the most interesting part of it.
 When you run it, it will prompt you for a username, an API token, and the PythonAnywhere region you